-26 Are there any special rules relating to part-time or fixed-term employees?
+Are there any special rules relating to part-time or fixed-term employees?

 The principal rules regulating part-time employment are set out in the Labour Contract Law.
 Generally, an employee working on a part-time basis for one employer may not work in excess of four hours per day on average or in excess of 24 hours per week.
 The employer and the part-time employee may have a verbal contract.

 A part-time employee may enter into a labour contract with more than one employer, given that the contract entered into during the term of an existing contract may not influence the performance of an existing contract.
-No probation period may be stipulated in a part-time labour contract, and either party may terminate the employee is not entitled to any severance upon termination.
+No probationary period may be stipulated in a part-time labour contract, and either party may terminate the employment at any time and without any notice.
+In addition, the part-time employee is not entitled to any severance upon termination.
 The hourly salary may not be lower than the minimum hourly salary published by the local government in the municipality in which the employer is located, and part-time employees must be paid no less than every 15 days.